porres/pd-cyclone/README.md

 - 60 updated objects (only 3 reamining to be updated);
 - 54 fixed objects (including objects that were and were not updated);
 - 46 new objects (some still experimental);
-- A newly written documentation, from scratch (yet to include meta and related objects)
+- A newly written documentation, taking care of numerous issues (yet to include meta and related objects)

 Check details in our changelog: https://github.com/porres/pd-cyclone/wiki/cyclone-0.3-changlelog